Einar Nerman

-Einar Nerman (6 October 1888 – 30 March 1983) was a Swedish artist known for his portraits, book and magazine illustrations and theatrical designs.
+Einar Nerman (6 October 1888 – 30 March 1983) was a Swedish visual artist known for his portraits, book and magazine illustrations and theatrical designs.

 Early life and education

 He grew up in a middle-class family in Norrköping with his twin brother, archeologist Birger Nerman, and older brother, Swedish Communist leader Ture Nerman.
 Their parents were Janne Emanuel Nerman and Ida Anna Adéle Nordberg.

 In 1905 Nerman dropped out of Norrköping Gymnasium High School and enrolled into the Konstnärsförbundets skola in Stockholm.
-In 1908 he went to Paris to study with Henri Matisse at the Academie Matisse and at the Académie Colarossi.
+In 1908 he went to Paris to study with Henri Matisse at the Académie Matisse and at the Académie Colarossi.
 In 1910 he published Artists which contained cartoons and caricatures.
 In 1912 he returned to Sweden to study music and dance at the drama school of Elin Svensson.

 The young artist exhibited with the male-only Avant-garde group "De unga" (1907–1911), an association that defied the Royal Swedish Academy of Fine Arts.
 During the 1911 exhibition Nerman's drawings were shown alongside sculptures by Ivar Johnsson, graphics by Artur Sahlén, and miniatures by Fanny Falkner.

 He provided illustrations for "The Swineherd" (1912) by Hans Christian Andersen and "Gösta Berlings: pictures" (1916).
 He also illustrated the children's picture books Crow's Dream (1911), Stars (1913), and illustrations for the novel Short Cavalier stories (1918) by Selma Lagerlöf.

 In 1918 he met Ivor Novello in a night-club in Stockholm who suggested Nerman should draw the stars of the West End of London.

 In 1919 he visited London as a ballet dancer, performing in a variety at the London Coliseum.
 When he discovered that they were to tour the provincial music halls as well, he broke his contract and returned to Sweden.